r-moeritz/XQWLight/README.md

 -----

-This is the XQWLight XiangQi program written by Huang Chen (Morning Yellow) and modified by H.H.
+This is the XQWLight XiangQi program written by Huang Chen (Morning Yellow) and modified by H.G.
 Muller to use the WinBoard protocol.

 Status
 ------